cs212/lectures/Getting Started/README.md

 4. From the next window, select "Java » Java Project" and click the "Next" button.

-5. Give your project a meaningful name.
-Use CamelCase instead of spaces.
+5. Give your project a meaningful name and follow the remaining prompts.

 You will have to commit and push before your project will appear on your remote Github repository.